mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/_index.md

 For more information on when and when not to use workflows, see the [When to Automate a Process with Workflows?](#when-to-use) and [When Not to Use Workflows?](#when-not) sections below.

-For information on workflow use cases, see the [Workflow Example Use Cases](#use-case) section below.
+For information on Mendix workflow use cases, see the [Mendix Workflow Use Cases](#use-case) section below.

-For instructions on how to perform workflow basic functions, see [Performing Workflow Basic Functions](/refguide/perform-workflow-basic-functions/).
+For instructions on how to perform Mendix workflow basic functions, see [Performing Workflow Basic Functions](/refguide/perform-workflow-basic-functions/).

 ## 2 When to Automate a Process with Workflows? {#when-to-use}

-Automating a process with workflow is most effective when the process meets specific criteria, ensuring smooth execution and optimization.
-By automating such processes, organizations can streamline operations, reduce errors, enhance efficiency, and free up human resources for more strategic tasks, ultimately driving productivity and achieving better outcomes.
+Automating a process with workflows is the most effective when the process meets specific criteria, ensuring smooth execution and optimization.

-Below are the criteria that a process should meet to be successfully automated:
+Below are the criteria that a process should meet to be successfully implemented with workflows:

 * Well-defined and known – the process is clearly understood and documented.
 * Repeatable nature – the process involves tasks that are performed regularly or in a cyclical manner.